cosmos/sdk-tutorials/course-ida/landingpages/week5-lp.md

 ---
-title: "CosmJS and Building Your CosmJS Chain"
+title: "CosmJS - Interfacing"
 order: 1
 description: THE TYPESCRIPT LIBRARY FOR THE COSMOS SDK
 ---

-## CosmJS and Building Your CosmJS Chain
+## CosmJS - Interfacing

 With step-by-step examples you will learn how to work with CosmJS when building your application-specific blockchain.
 Explore how to use CosmJS and apply it to your checkers blockchain to create custom objects and messages.